Faiber09/Computer-Vision-and-Deep-Learning-Capstone-Project/README.md

 - **Communicating Outcomes:**
 The outcomes of this deep learning project, including the model’s performance metrics and error analysis, were presented in a structured manner.
 This ability to communicate results is essential for conveying the value and limitations of AI models to stakeholders.

+## Extra

+Inside this folder we can find some jupyter notebook files containing:

+1. A Deep Learning model using keras for concrete strenght prediction.
+2. A convolutional neural network for Fashion-MNIST dataset classification.
+3. Restricted